Biomerica (BMRA) and DENTSPLY SIRONA (XRAY) Critical Contrast

-Biomerica (NASDAQ:BMRA) and DENTSPLY SIRONA (NASDAQ:XRAY) are both medical companies, but which is the superior investment?
-We will compare the two companies based on the strength of their risk, valuation, earnings, profitability, analyst recommendations, dividends and institutional ownership.
+Biomerica (NASDAQ:BMRA) and DENTSPLY SIRONA (NASDAQ:XRAY) are both medical companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their profitability, institutional ownership, risk, valuation, analyst recommendations, dividends and earnings.

-This is a breakdown of recent ratings and recommmendations for Biomerica and DENTSPLY SIRONA, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Biomerica and DENTSPLY SIRONA, as reported by MarketBeat.

 |Sell Ratings